openshift/enhancements/enhancements/dns/externaldns-operator-aws-assume-role.md

 In terms of security concerns, the IAM role is not considered sensitive because AWS incorporates security measures to limit the usage of a role ARN to a particular AWS account.

+#### Lack of STS Support

+Another drawback for this feature is that the ExternalDNS Operator currently lacks support for the AWS Security Token Service (STS).
+Given that STS is not supported, and the majority of ROSA (Red Hat OpenShift Service on AWS) customers rely on STS, this shared VPC feature is not usable for most managed OpenShift users.
+The addition of STS support for ExternalDNS Operator is currently under evaluation.
+However, until that is completed, the decision has been made to move forward with the implementation of shared VPC support.

 ### Drawbacks

 A minor drawback is the added complexity in supporting cross-account DNS hosted zones.
 This complexity involves handling